Netflix/security_monkey/docs/quickstart.md

 User Guide
 ----------

-See the [User Guide](userguide.md) for a walkthrough of Secuirty Monkey's features.
+See the [User Guide](userguide.md) for a walkthrough of Security Monkey's features.

 Contribute
 ----------